ferrinsp/WMNSF/README.md

 Configure Tomcat 8, 7 should work as well.

-Set-up MySQL on localhost and do the following:
+Set-up Microsoft SQL on localhost and do the following:

 Run the WmnsfFunds.sql as root.
 Set-up User: